 With Windows 10, Updates are set to install automatically whenever the device is connected to a Microsoft server.
 Usually, it’s a good idea where users never to miss the security patches as machines get always up to date.
 But sometimes due to some reason, Windows update fails to install updates automatically.
 Even manually checking updates results error message:

 we couldn’t connect to the update service.
 We’ll try again later, or you can check now.
 If it still doesn’t work, make sure you’re connected to the internet.

-This problem most probably occurs when Windows temporary update folder (SoftwareDistribution folder) get corrupted, Windows update service or its related service not running, security software blocking downloading updates, Windows system files get missing or corrupted, Or Your Internet connection disconnects frequently and more.
+This problem most probably occurs when the Windows temporary update folder (SoftwareDistribution folder) gets corrupted, Windows update service or its related service not running, security software blocking downloading updates, Windows system files get missing or corrupted, Or Your Internet connection disconnects frequently and more.

 Couldn’t connect to the update service

 If you are also struggling with this problem, “we couldn’t connect to the update service.
 We’ll try again later, or you can check now.
 If it still doesn’t work, make sure you’re connected to the internet.”
 Here we have collected some most applicable methods that fix almost every windows 10 update-related problems include update failed to install, windows update stuck checking, update stuck downloading or failed with different error codes, etc.

 First of all check and make sure you have a stable internet connection to download updated files from the Microsoft server or Check how to fix network and Internet problems.